is one of our favorite superfoods

-Ginger is one of our favorite superfoods.
-This spicy root can help you feel more limber during exercise and less nauseous on planes.
-What else can ginger do?
+.
+This spicy root can help you feel more limper during exercise and less nauseous on planes.
+Let's see what else it can do.

 Suggested Benefits of Ginger

-Ginger (Zingiber officinale) is a root indigenous to Asia that has been used for both cooking and for medicinal purposes for thousands of years.
-With its yellow color and spicy flavor, this rhizome contains hundreds of active compounds and vitamins which may produce a variety of effects within the body.
-Here are some of the top reasons ginger has become a popular naturopathic remedy:
+Ginger (Zingiber officinale) is a root indigenous to Asia used for cook and medicinal purposes dating back thousands of years.
+With its yellow color and spicy flavor, this rhizome contains hundreds of active compounds and vitamins that produce various effects on the body.
+Here are some of the top reasons ginger became a popular naturopathic remedy:

-Try these recipes today to get more ginger into your weekly diet.
-Check back all week long for more health news and tips.
+Try these recipes to get more ginger into your weekly diet.
+Check back for more healthy tips and news!